Fauna of the United States Virgin Islands: Avifauna

-Birds of the United States Virgin Islands include at minimum 144 species, including numerous tropical Caribbean birds, wood warblers, various seabirds and hawks.
+Birds of the United States Virgin Islands include at least 144 species, including numerous tropical Caribbean birds, wood warblers, various seabirds and hawks.
 Some of the tropical species include the brown-throated parakeet, Hispaniolan parrot and three species of hummingbirds: the green-throated carib, Antillean crested hummingbird and Puerto Rican mango.
 Raptors include four species of hawks: the fish hawk, marsh hawk, sharp-shinned hawk and red-tailed hawk, and three species of falcons, including the American kestrel, merlin and peregrine falcon, as well as two species of owls, the Puerto Rican owl and the short-eared owl.

 Saba Island, three miles south of Charlotte Amalie, has the largest colony of seabirds in the Virgin Islands Archipelago with more than 30,000 sooty terns and smaller populations of roseate terns, an endangered species, as well as brown noodies, bridled terns, low-crowned night herons, black-necked stilts and yellow warblers.
 Another popular area for bird watching, particularly during winter time, is Francis Bay on Saint John, which is home to more than 160 species of birds.